illuminatech/override-build/README.md

 ## Build optimization <span id="build-optimization"></span>

-In order to speed up the building process 'override-build' checks whether package build already exist before making new one.
+In order to speed up the building process, 'override-build' checks whether package build already exist before making new one.
 If build exists and its files modification date is later then modification date of files from 'source' and 'override' directories - no new build will be started.
 You may enforce build re-creation using `--force` flag for the command invocation.
 For example: